 - High-Velocity Wave Action - A condition in which wave heights or wave runup depths are greater than or equal to 3.0 feet.

 - Limit of Moderate Wave Action (LiMWA) - A line within the SFHA designated Zone AE on a FIRM that marks the inland limit of the area inundated by the 1-percent-annual-chance, 1.5- foot breaking wave.
 The LiMWA is provided on the FIRM, for informational purposes, because these moderate waves can cause damage to structures; the damage would not be as severe as the damage caused by the 1-percent-annual-chance, 3- foot breaking waves.
+A FEMA animation describes the LiMWA and other coastal zones.

 - Primary Frontal Dune (PFD) - A continuous or nearly continuous mound or ridge of sand with relatively steep seaward and landward slopes immediately landward and adjacent to the beach and subject to erosion and overtopping from high tides and waves during major coastal storms.
 The inland limit of the PFD occurs at the point where there is a distinct change from a relatively steep slope to a relatively mild slope.
+(A FEMA Fact Sheet [PDF] provides additional information about PFDs and how they are assessed and accounted for in FEMA coastal flood risk studies.)

 - Transect - Cross section taken perpendicular to the shoreline to represent a segment of coast with similar characteristics.